13pixlar/sticky-list/README.md

 Change xxx in the code above to the ID of your new field.

 <h3>Changelog</h3>

+**1.3**
+* Revamped settings UI
+* Added new capabilities
+* Added option to update entry ID on edit
+* New banner and icon
+* New screenshots
+* Fixed a confirmation redirect bug
+* Fixed an issue with confirmation and notification ID
+* Updated the FAQ
+* Updated a depricated hook

 **1.2.14**
 * Fixed a problem with checking if the list was enabled